lazy-eggplant/vs.templ/docs/syntax.md

 title: Full Syntax reference
 ---

+> [!WARNING]
+> This documentation reflects the expected functionality for v0.5.0.
+> Some features are still missing, progress is tracked in the repository and on the todo file in root.

 `vs.templ` uses special elements and attributes to define which actions the preprocessor should perform.
 These XML entities are scoped under the namespace `s` by default, but the user can set up a custom one as well.
 Please, notice that pugixml on which vs.templ is based does not have a full understanding of XML and namespaces are not covered.